 It’s 5 miles of engineering greatness that straddles two Great Lakes and connects our peninsulas.

-(We also have a couple of bridges to Canada.
+(We also have several bridges to Canada.
 To make your international trip feel more exotic.)

 8 – Learn to recognize the Midwest Goodbye.

 When we say we’re gonna leave someone’s house, and when we actually leave are two different things.
 Sometimes happening hours apart.
 This applies to most Midwest states.

 9 – Myth: the Mackinac Bridge swings closed at night.

 We love to tell tourists that our mighty suspension bridge swings closed at night, but don’t worry – it’s actually open 24/7.
 Well, except during high winds…

 10 – It’s “Go Green” or “Go Blue.”
 Never “Go Buckeyes.”

 Big Game Days are when Michigan State University (State) or the University of Michigan (Michigan) are playing.
 And no, you cannot root for either.
 You must pick one.
 You can never root for Ohio State.

 11 – Wearing red on Big Game days can make us see red.